 The Greens’ dissenting report raises issues from the AFTINET and other submissions.
 These question the adequacy of the exceptions for public interest regulation and point out that the privacy standards in the Agreement differ from EU’s General Data Protection Regulation (GDPR).
 The agreement commits Australia to a model of lower privacy standards, which could jeopardise Australia’s position in our trading negotiations with the EU.
 They also criticise the restrictions on regulation of source code and algorithms, particularly in the context of COVID-19 where the public scrutiny of source code and algorithms used in the COVIDSafe App were crucial to ensuring appropriateness and transparency of a government-issued application of significant public importance.

-The agreement will be implemented as an amendment to the text of the SAFTA after both governments complete the ratification process.
+The agreement was implemented as an amendment to the text of the SAFTA on December 8..